-Salaries, wages, and benefits increased \$74.1 million or 4.4% during 2019 and \$76.3 million or 4.8% during 2018.
+Salaries, wages, and benefits increased \$17.0 million or 1.0% during 2020 and \$74.1 million or 4.4% during 2019.
 These increases are primarily due to the growth of UAB's salary base and rising benefit costs related to growth in salary base.

-Supplies and services expenses increased \$111.8 million or 6.4% and \$143.5 million or 9.0% during 2019 and 2018, respectively.
+Supplies and services expenses increased \$155.3 million or 8.4% and \$111.8 million or 6.4% during 2020 and 2019, respectively.
 This increase is primarily attributable to UAB's continued growth.
-In addition to their natural classification, it is also informative to review operating expenses by function.
-Graphic illustrations of UAB's operating expenses by function for the years ended September 30, 2019 and 2018, respectively, are presented as follows:
+In addition to natural classifications, operating expenses are reported by functional classifications as defined by the National Association of College and University Business Officers ("NACUBO").